trueos/trueos-docs/trueos-handbook/install.rst

    partition, or an area of free space. |trueos| cannot install into a secondary or an extended partition.
 To create an area of free space for installation, refer to :ref:`Creating Free Space`.

+For EFI/UEFI systems, you can choose to :guilabel:`Install rEFInd`.
+The `rEFInd boot manager <http://www.rodsbooks.com/refind/>`_ is used to provide a menu of boot options to the user when the computer boots.
+It is required by |trueos| when :ref:`Dual Booting`.

+.. note:: rEFInd is a boot manager which functions separately from the FreeBSD bootloader.

 Once the disk and partition are selected, click :guilabel:`Next` to view a **Summary** screen to review your choices.
 To make additional